-George L. Mosse Series in Modern European Cultural and Intellectual History
+George L. Mosse Series in the History of European Culture, Sexuality, and Ideas

 The Mosse Series promotes the vibrant international collaboration and community that historian George L. Mosse created during his lifetime by publishing major innovative works by outstanding scholars in European cultural and intellectual history.
 The Mosse Series publishes in three categories: